 Family Travel with Little Kids

-As 2017 is coming to a close, I’ve started to look back on this year.
-That’s what people do this time of year, right?
+One particular year that I’m most proud of was around 2017.
 We spent our first full year at our new home and have established great friendships with many of our neighbors.
 My oldest started preschool this fall.
 My youngest transitioned from a newborn to a young toddler.
 But what stands out the most in 2017 involves our family travel.

-When I started Marcie in Mommyland last year, my focus was just to encourage families to explore the world with their kids.
+When I started Marcie in Mommyland last year, I focused on encouraging families to explore the world with their kids.
 Initially, I just shared what works for my family.
 It’s been such a learning experience and I’ve been really trying to connect with all my readers (including YOU!)

 What I’m realizing is the biggest questions I get from friends, family and readers are: